HugoPhi/Temp/README.md

 ## Features

-- Manually implemented machine learning algorithms packaged as Python modules for testing.
+- Manually implement machine learning algorithms and package them into Python modules for testing.
-- Provides comprehensive basic tests.
+- Provide comprehensive basic tests.
 - Easily create and run custom tests.

 ## Installation Dependencies

 Please use the `requirements.txt` file to configure the dependency environment.
 It is recommended to use [pload](https://github.com/HugoPhi/python_venv_loader) as a virtual environment management tool.
-This lightweight tool focuses on Python environment management.
+This is a lightweight Python virtual environment management tool that focuses on Python environment management.
 The specific operation is as follows:

 ```bash
 pload new -m 'MLLabs' -v